Using a natural approach to elucidate the neural mechanisms of alarm calling behaviour in birds.

 “Watch out!” - is the term we use to inform somebody about a potentially dangerous situation.
 “Take cover!” - we shout when the threat is imminent.
 Not only humans but also animals use alarm calls to warn conspecifics about danger, and the value of these signals for increasing the chance of survival in the receiver is without controversy.

 However, alarm calls often harm the sender through their production and are therefore considered an evolutionary paradox, which has fascinated scientists for many decades.
-While the function, development, and evolution of alarm calls have extensively been studied, the proximate mechanisms relating to how the brain controls alarm call production or the reactions to alarm calls are unknown.
+While the function, development, and evolution of alarm calls have been extensively studied, the proximate mechanisms relating to how the brain controls alarm call production or the reactions to alarm calls are unknown.

 Importance of Understanding Neural Systems